surniaulula/wpsso-google-merchant-feed/readme.txt

 There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feeds add-on automatically retrieves all available product information in the language (aka locale) requested.

 A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feeds add-on can also retrieve custom product information entered in the WordPress editor Document SSO metabox.
-WooCommerce variations and additional WooCommerce product attributes are fully supported.
+WooCommerce product variations and additional WooCommerce product attributes are fully supported.

 <h3>An XML Feed for Each Language</h3>